Communication System

 OR

-• Communication is simply the process of conveying a message at distance or communication is the basic process of exchanging information.
+• Communication is simply the process of conveying a message at a distance or communication is the basic process of exchanging information.

-What is Communication System?
+What is a Communication System?

-• Typical examples of the communication systems are line telephony and line telegraphy, radio-telephony and radio-telegraphy, radio broadcasting, point-to-point communication, and mobile communication, computer communication, radar communication, television broadcasting, radio telemetry, radio aids to navigation, radio aids to aircraft landing, etc.
+• Typical examples of communication systems are line telephony and line telegraphy, radio-telephony and radio-telegraphy, radio broadcasting, point-to-point communication, mobile communication, computer communication, radar communication, television broadcasting, radio telemetry, radio aids to navigation, radio aids to aircraft landing, etc.

-How the communication process works?
+How does the communication process work?

 In the most fundamental sense, communication involves the transmission of information from one point to another through a succession of processes as listed ahead: